fmadio/pcap_flow/README.md

 ![Alt text](http://fmad.io/analytics/logo_flow_analyzer.png "fmadio flow analyzer logo")

-displays flow information from pcap and can extract individual or all tcp streams
+Displays flow information from pcap and can extract individual or all tcp streams

 ### Options

 Command line options

 ```
+Options:
---output_tcp <filename>                    | write filtered TCP flows to the specified directory
+  --output-tcp <filename>                  | write TCP output to the specified file name
---output_udp <filename>                    | write filtered UDP flows to the specified directory
+  --output-udp <filename>                  | write UDP output to the specified file name

   --packet-max  <number>                   | only process the first <number> packets
+  --flow-max  <number>                     | sets max flow count to <number> packets
+  --flow-hash-bits  <number>               | sets number of bits to use for the flow hash index
   --extract <number>                       | extract FlowID <number> into the output PCAP file
+  --extract-port <min port>  <max port>    | extract ports between min/max
+  --extract-ip <address/netmask>           | extract only a subnet
   --extract-tcp <number>                   | extract FlowID <number> as a TCP stream to the output file name
---extract-tcp-port <start port> <end port> | extract all TCP flows with the specified port in src or dest
+  --extract-tcp-port <min port> <max port> | extract all TCP flows with the specified port in src or dest
---extract-ip 1.2.3.4/255.255.255.255       | extract all IP`s matching the sepcificed mask into the output PCAP
+  --extract-tcp-all                        | extract all TCP flows
---extract-port <start port> <end port>     | extract all UDP/TCP packets matching the range into a seperate PCAP
+  --disable-tcp-port <min port> <max port> | do not extract TCP ports within this range
   --stdin                                  | read pcap from stdin. e.g. zcat capture.pcap | pcap_flow --stdin
+  --flow-packet-min <number>               | minimum packet count to display flow info
   --disable-display                        | do not display flow information to stdout
---tcpheader                                | include header in tcp output stream
+  --cpu <number>                           | pin thread to a specific CPU
+  --flow-size-min <bytes>                  | minium file size to flow creation
 ```

 ### Examples

-**1) generate flow information from a compressed pcap file**
+1) generate flow information from a compressed pcap file

 ```
 zcat capture.pcap.gz | pcap_flows --stdin